Gram012/Atomic/README.md

 ### Welcome to Atomic!
-Atomic is an interactive 3D web viewer for hydrogenic electron orbitals.
+Atomic is an interactive 3D web viewer for hydrogenic electron orbitals that allows users to grab, pan, and zoom in a 3D environment while varying various atomic parameters.
 I began working on this project in early 2026 and published the first release in June of that year.
 What started out as a small project to model a hydrogen atom in order to retain some of my skills from my undergraduate physics degree has evolved into a vast learning opportunity.
 Through this project I have learned so much about 2D and 3D simulation (specifically Monte Carlo Point Clouds), elements of quantum mechanics that I never covered in my undergraduate degree, and a whole host of new python libraries and web hosting tools.

 ### What's Been Built (The "Basics"):